Nick Randle, OBE, Director

 Prior to her career in local government, Janet had a 25-year career in the Civil Service, chiefly in the Department for the Environment, but also in Education, the Cabinet Office, and Surrey County Council.
 Janet advised ministers on Housing, Sport and Recreation, and Finance policies.
 She also spent 4 years in Personnel, including carrying out job evaluations for senior Civil Service posts.

-She is a Fellow of the Institute of Personnel & Development.
+She is a Fellow member of the ACCA and member of the Institute of Internal Auditors.

 After starting her career in the private sector, Hannah became the youngest town clerk in the country when appointed to the role at Lutterworth Town Council in 2006.
 Over the next 10 years in that role, Hannah gained broad experience covering a wide variety of large scale community projects (eg playground refurbishment, Memorial Garden refurbishment, and relocation of council offices), asset transfers from the local district council, and disposal of other assets.
 Hannah also successfully obtained the Quality Status award for Lutterworth.